 How narcissistic people manipulate conversations.

-Conversations with a narcissist are crazy-making, often leaving you feeling like you’re the crazy one, you often end up questioning your own sanity, your own reality, blaming yourself for things that perhaps never even happened, narcissists are exhausting to be around or communicate with, as we are often left feeling extremely emotional drained.
+Conversations with a narcissist are crazy-making, often leaving you feeling like you’re the crazy one.
+You usually end up questioning your sanity and your reality, blaming yourself for things that perhaps never even happened.
+Narcissists are exhausting to be around or communicate with, as we are often left feeling significantly emotionally drained.
 The thought of a conversation with a narcissist can be nerve-racking.
 Usually, when you decide to start one, you’re left wishing you’d never started the conversation, doubting your very own instincts and wondering what on earth just happened.

-Narcissistic people don’t feel, think, act or do like we do.
+Narcissistic people don’t feel, think, act or do as we do.
 We give them our genuine qualities, and when they don’t respond like we would.
-Like genuine, caring, kind, empathetic people would, we become confused, hurt, disappointed, angry and with the narcissists carefully chosen words, blame ourselves and work harder to please them.
+As genuine, caring, kind, empathetic people would, we become confused, hurt, disappointed, angry and, with the narcissists carefully chosen words, blame ourselves and work harder to please them.
 At some point, the narcissist will then play nice, which then reinforces our self-doubt that it’s us that are at fault.

-Nothing you or anyone ever does deserve this kind of manipulation or abuse in any way, shape or form.
-They are the ones with the problem you were never to blame for their toxic, hurtful, negative behaviour or actions towards you.
+Nothing you or anyone ever does deserves this kind of manipulation or abuse in any way, shape or form.
+They are the ones with the problem.
+You were never to blame for their toxic, hurtful, negative behaviour or actions towards you.

 These are examples of tactics narcissists use for crazy-making conversations, so if you still need to communicate, you can recognise the manipulative game they are playing, not get drawn into it, and begin to see just how predictable they genuinely are.

 Some are dangerous, so no contact is a must.